Tropical and Subtropical Dry Broadleaf Forests

 Biodiversity pattern

-Dry forests have a greater abundance of species than moist forests, but these species are restricted in many regions.
-The most abundant species of plants in dry forests are tropical dry forests.
+Dry forests have a greater species abundance than moist forests, but these species are restricted in many regions.
+The most abundant plant species in dry forests are those of tropical dry forests.
 Though dry forests have high alpha and beta diversity, they’re still less than moist forests.

 Minimum requirements

-- The dry forest species need continual riverine forests and a source of water.
+• Dry forest species need continuous riverine forests and a water source.

 Sensitivity to disturbance

-Deforestation and burning affect the dry forest severely.
-The natural community of dry forests suffers alteration because of exotic species and overgrazing.
-Because of continuous and severe degradation, the restoration of dry forests becomes taxing.
+Deforestation and burning severely affect the dry forest.
+The natural community of dry forests is altered by exotic species and overgrazing.
+Because of continuous and severe degradation, restoring dry forests is becoming increasingly taxing.

 Articles:-